VictoriaMetrics/VictoriaLogs/docs/victorialogs/security-and-lb.md

 Note that if you don't specify the `AccountID` or `ProjectID` header, VictoriaLogs will assume that the corresponding header has a value of 0.

-### In-Tenant access control
+### Access control inside a single tenant

-`VictoriaLogs` provides the ability to add extra filters to each request.
+`VictoriaLogs` can apply extra filters per each request to select APIs according to [these docs](https://docs.victoriametrics.com/victorialogs/querying/#extra-filters).
-This is useful when you need to give access to a subset of data within a tenant.
+This is useful when you need to give access to a subset of data within a single tenant.
 If you want to hide a subset of data within a tenant, use the HTTP query parameter `extra_filters`:

 ```yaml